nextflow-io/nextflow/docs/script.md

 ## Hello world

-To print something is as easy as using one of the `print` or `println` methods.
+To print something is as easy as using the `print` or `println` method:

 ```groovy
 println 'Hello, World!'
 ```

-The only difference between the two is that the `println` method implicitly appends a newline character to the printed string.
+The only difference between the two is that `println` prints an extra newline.

 ## Variables